survivejs/site/pages/blog/157-dss-interview.md

 ![Giuseppe Gurgone|100|100|author](assets/img/interviews/giuseppe.jpg)

 My name is Giuseppe, and I am a front-end engineer from Sicily, Italy.
 In the past I worked for Yelp on their frontend core team, I am a core team member of SUIT CSS and co-author of a CSS-in-JS library called styled-jsx.
-If it wasn't clear, I like to build front-end infrastructure and CSS libraries 😅
+If it wasn't clear, I like to build front-end infrastructure and CSS libraries. 😅

 ## How would you describe _DSS_ to someone who has never heard of it?